spunry/TheMadCatter/README.md

 # The Mad Catter 🐾😾
 A cat-clicker game where the more you click the cat, the angrier it gets… until it (maybe) jump-scares you.

-This project is being built as a learning game: small features, clear goals, and lots of opportunities to practice real coding skills.
+This project is being built as a learning game for my son: small features, clear goals, and lots of opportunities to practice real coding skills.

 ---